-Similar to scheduling, we have an optimal algorithm for page replacement as well.
+Similar to scheduling, we have an optimal algorithm for page replacement.
 Here the objective function is to minimize the number of page faults or conversely maximize the page hit rate in memory.
 The ideas are quite similar.
 Like the case with optimal scheduling, we need to make some hypothetical assumptions that are not realistic.
-Recall that we had done so in scheduling as well, where we assumed that we knew the exact time of execution of each job.
+Recall that we had done so in scheduling too, where we had assumed that we knew the exact execution duration of each job.

-We start out with ordering all the pages in a decreasing order of the "next use" time.
-This basically means that we know when a page is going to be used next.
-Then for replacement, we choose that candidate page that is going to be used or accessed the last.
-We can use a priority queue to find the task with the maximum next use time.
-The task at the head of the queue is the candidate for replacement.
-The proof technique is quite similar to what we would use to prove that a scheduling algorithm is optimal.
-We can use a contradiction-based technique and use exchange-based arguments to prove optimality - guarantees the lowest page fault rate.
+We start out with ordering all the pages in memory in ascending order of their "next use" time.
+This is how we organize our hypothetical stack.
+The moment a page is accessed, its new location is determined based on when it will be used next.
+Then for replacement, we choose that candidate page in memory that is going to be used or accessed the farthest in the future (bottom of the stack).
+The page cost function is the time of next access.
+This is independent of the memory size and thus the stack property is being followed.

-This can be thought of to be a stack-based algorithm.
-The priority is inversely proportional to the next-use time.
-Whenever a page is accessed, its next-use time is computed given that we know the future, then the page is moved to its appropriate position in the stack.
+It turns out that this algorithm is optimal.
+The proof technique is quite similar to what we had used to prove that a scheduling algorithm is optimal.
+We can use a contradiction-based technique and use exchange-based arguments to prove optimality, which in this case is the lowest page fault rate.

 We shall see that there are many other algorithms that are also stack-based All of them have interesting properties in the sense that they avoid a certain kind of anomalous behavior (discussed later when we discuss the FIFO replacement algorithm).
+It is easy to see that the page fault rate can never increase if we increase the size of the memory in a stack-based algorithm.